alecarraro/alecarraro/README.md

 ## Hi 👋
 My name is Alessandro, and I am a student of Computational Mathematics at TU Delft.
-I have a strong interest in high-performance computing and machine learning, particularly their applications in finance.
-I will start uploading both my previous and current projects here.
+I have a strong interest in high-performance computing and machine learning

 <!--